 We have adopted measures to reduce the extent to which the Company's facilities, products and services can be used for a purpose connected with market abuse or financial crimes.
 Additionally, where necessary, we screen customers, potential customers and suppliers to ensure that our products and services cannot be used to facilitate money laundering or terrorist activity.
-If you have any questions about our internal anti-money laundering process and procedure, consult the Legal Department.
+If you have any questions about our internal anti-money laundering process and procedure, consult the Audit Committee of the Board.